ropensci/mctq/README.md

 income.

-If this package helps you in any way or you simply want to support the author work, please consider donating or even creating a membership subscription (if you can!).
-Your support will help with the author scientific pursuit and with the package maintenance.
+If this package helps you in any way or you simply want to support the author’s work, please consider donating or even creating a membership subscription (if you can!).
+Your support will help with the author’s scientific pursuit and with the package maintenance.

 To make a donation click on the [Ko-fi](https://ko-fi.com/danielvartan)